Kfire08/Invoice-manager/README.md

 download the svg from the XD prototype or Icons.\
 ● Modal Body : This contains the form with required fields in order to edit data.\
-i.
-Each input has a proper label.\
+1. Each input has a proper label.\
-ii.
-For creating the input fields we recommend using, Input Type="text"
+2. For creating the input fields we recommend using, Input Type="text"

 ● Modal Footer : This contains the saving options for the edited